Home

 Andrew Lewis

-Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 16,000 hours and 20 years of experience in coaching over 600 ADHD executives, ADHD business professionals and ADHD creatives.
-Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
-He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
+Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD, including many ADHD business professionals and ADHD creatives.
+Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.

 ADHD at work